ctsuu/Lane-Finding-Project/README.md

 # Reflection

+My reflection of this project includes:
-Image processing pipeline decription for:
+* Current Image processing pipeline decription:
-* Grayscale
-* Canny edge
-* Masking
-* Hough Transform
-* Initialize left and right slope values
-* Append updated lane section slopes into slope list
-* Drawing Left and Right lane makers

-Additional decription for loading individual images, mp4 videos, make movies and real time play.
+* Additional decription for loading all individual images
+* Play mp4 videos
+* Attempt for challenge video
+* Future work

 # Current Image Process Pipeline
 First, I create a images.csv file to list all test images in the test_images folder.
 Then I import the file into a list, for display all test images and results in one shot.